2022 Hyndburn Borough Council election: Background

-In this election, Labour will be defending 6-ward-seats with Conservatives defending 4-ward-seats.
-In 2018, Overton was won by Labour's Jennifer MOLINEUX, who later left the Party to become an Independent councillor, but she is standing down in this election.
+In this election, Labour were defending 6-ward-seats with Conservatives defending 4-ward-seats.
+In 2018, Overton was won by Labour's Jennifer MOLINEUX, who later left the Party to become an Independent councillor, but she was standing down in this election.
 In 2019, St Oswald's was won by Labour's Chris KNIGHT, who recently stood down as a councillor leaving his vacant-seat open to a by-election.
-Former Labour candidate Shahed MAHMOOD also quit Labour last year and is standing for the Conservatives in Milnshaw ward.
+Former Labour candidate Shahed MAHMOOD also quit Labour last year and was standing for the Conservatives in Milnshaw ward.